Help with energy bills – £400 energy rebate and more

 In short, no.

-Most of the extra funds for those on low incomes require you to be claiming some kind of benefit or Universal Credit.
+Most of the extra funds now available are for those on low incomes and require you to be claiming some kind of benefit or Universal Credit.
 But students usually aren't eligible for these, so despite being on a low income (often lower than some people who are eligible), they can't receive the financial support the government has issued to tackle the energy crisis.

 We'll continue to pressure the government to issue extra funding that's available to all students.
 But if you're among the minority of students who are eligible for benefits, this page summarises the additional support that's available.